duy08k4/WyA_Backend/docs/register-system.md

 }'
 ```

-Notes:
-- Replace `localhost:3000` for production
+## Notes
+- OTP expires after 5 minutes
+- Rate limit: One OTP request per 5 minutes
+- All requests require `Content-Type: application/json` header
-- The response will include cookies for OTP verification
+- Cookies are used for OTP verification
-- Use `-v` flag for verbose output to see headers and cookies